After All This: Making Your Second Work

 At AAWW, the safety and comfort of our community is our top priority.
 We invite you to practice intentionality and care in your behavior and language when engaging with our programs and with each other.
 Violence of any kind, including but not limited to racism, sexism, homophobia, transphobia, ableism, ageism, class or casteism, bigotry or bias toward religion or faith, or any action or assault against marginalized identities, is not tolerated.
 Those who bring harm to our community in person or online are not welcome, and will be asked to exit the space.

 We are located on the 9th floor of 18 W 21st Street (between 6th and 5th Avenues), there is an elevator that will take you directly to our office.
-To protect our friends with chemical sensitivities, AAWW is a fragrance-free space.
-Masking is strongly encouraged.
-We highly encourage all guests to take a COVID test at home prior to the event.
-Please reach out to msaleh@aaww.org for additional accessibility requests, including ADA accessible bathrooms, chairs with added back support, and beyond.
+Please reach out to msaleh@aaww.org for any additional requests.
 This space is for YOU!

 RSVP HERE!